 Cinnamon is one of the oldest spices known.
 It was used in ancient Egypt as a beverage, medicinal herb AND as an embalming agent.
 At one point it was even more precious than gold.
 In the Middle Ages, it continued its popularity in Medieval Europe, used to merge one pot meals of meat and fruit.

 However, did you know that there is more than one type of cinnamon?
 There are actually over 200 varieties of this evergreen inner bark.

 Cinnamon has been used in cases of arthritis, asthma, cancer, diarrhea, fever, heart problems, insomnia, menstrual problems, peptic ulcers, psoriasis and spastic muscles.
 There are scientific studies to support some of these uses.
 Some of the confirmed effects of cinnamon are as a sedative for smooth muscle, circulatory stimulant, carminative, digestant, anticonvulsant, diaphoretic, diuretic, and antibiotic.
-Cinnamon has been shown to reduce blood fasting glucose in type 2 diabetes patients.
+Cinnamon has been shown to reduce blood fasting glucose in type 2 diabetes patients (which is also important for fertility).
 It is also useful in cases of the common cold, influenza and frost bite!

 Quite a powerful spice.